Blog

 While product-oriented brands such as Vans, Gucci and Uniqlo are already utilizing the metaverse to sell their wares (a digital-only Gucci bag recently sold for $4,000 on Roblox), there is opportunity for industries such as education, workforce and healthcare to benefit as well.

-To be successful, brands — whether they are CPG, retail or service-oriented — must show up culturally relevant and play to the consumer’s desire to work, shop, play and socialize while enabling an entrepreneurial spirit.
+To be successful, brands — whether they are CPG, retail or service-oriented — must be relevant and play to the consumer’s desire to work, shop, play and socialize while enabling an entrepreneurial spirit.
 But how do service-oriented brands take advantage?
 Here are a few ways the metaverse is already coming to life:

 • Augmented reality apprenticeship programs are allowing audiences to experience a variety of professions (such as healthcare assistant, welder, builder, educator) and determine if one is right for them.